Yokota Air Base: United States Air Force

-RQ-4B Global Hawks of Detachment 1, 319th Operations Group deploy to Yokota from Andersen AFB in Guam during the typhoon season, normally between June to December.
+RQ-4B Global Hawks of Detachment 1, 319th Operations Group deploy to Yokota from Andersen AFB in Guam during the typhoon season, normally between June and December.

 AMC passenger terminal

 The newly renovated Air Mobility Command (AMC) Passenger Terminal is on the main part of the base next to the flightline.
 It is a 5 to 7-minute walk from the Kanto Lodge (see below) and offers Space-Available flights to various destinations in PACAF such as Alaska, Guam, Hawaii, Korea, Okinawa, Singapore, as well as the Continental United States.

 Based units

 Flying and notable non-flying units based at Yokota Air Base.

 Units marked GSU are Geographically Separate Units, which although based at Yokota, are subordinate to a parent unit based at another location.